joelouthan/Theologicus/src/confession-1689/1689-01-9-the-interpretation-of-holy-scripture.md

 ## The Text

->1 John 2:2 (CSB) He himself is the atoning sacrifice for our sins, and not only for ours, but also for those of the whole world.
+>1 John 2:2 He himself is the atoning sacrifice for our sins, and not only for ours, but also for those of the whole world.

 ## The Chapter